CALL US AT (757) 774-7040 - Serving Hampton Roads and areas of Northeast,NC

 difficulty or inability to stand or walk on their own, change in attitude or behavior, new aggression, depression or dullness, confusion, dementia signs are several things to look for when deciding when the time is appropriate.

 Angel Pets - in home hospice and euthanasia is a different kind of practice.
 We commit several hours to each patient from preparation before the appointment, driving, the actual appointment and then transport and facilitation with the crematory.
 We thus spend an average of 3-4 hours per patient.
 We are feel privileged and honored to help pets and their families and this will always be our passion.
-In an ideal setting ( if we won the lottery, or some celebrity sponsored all our expenses) we would want all families to have access to in home care regardless of their financial situation.
+In an ideal setting ( if we won the lottery) we would want all families to have access to in home care regardless of their financial situation.

 Ultimately, you know your child best, and every child is different.
 I do believe children should always have the opportunity to say goodbye instead of coming home to an empty house.